Why Insuring Electric Vehicles May Cost More

 Another factor in the higher cost of insuring an EV is the retail (MSRP) price of these vehicles.
 In any given class of vehicles, EVs often are among the most expensive models available.
 And, as with all types of insurance, the more valuable a possession is, the more it costs to insure.
 Even if you end up paying much less than the MSRP because of hefty government tax incentives, it’s the actual cash value that is used to determine how much insurance coverage is needed.

 Insufficient data is a major factor in the higher cost of insuring an EV.
-Insurance companies are constantly gathering and analyzing an incredible variety of data, which their actuaries use to price the coverage.
+Insurance companies are constantly gathering and analyzing data, which their actuaries use to price the coverage.
 A large volume of high-quality data allows them to determine exactly how much risk is involved in covering any particular vehicle, in any particular city, driven by any particular type of driver.
 The more confident an insurance company is in the findings of its data, the less volatile their pricing can be.

 Insurance, of course, is just one factor to consider when shopping for an EV.
 According to AAA research on the overall costs of owning an EV compared to a gas-powered vehicle, there are savings to be found on fuel costs, maintenance and more.
 As with almost any insurance-related issue, chatting with your insurance agent will provide you with invaluable insight when making your final decision.